lzukw/WirelessDisplayClient/README.md

 ```
 mkdir ..\WirelessDisplayClientGUI_executable
-dotnet publish -c Release -o ..\WirelessDisplayClientGUI_executable -r linux-x64 --self-contained
+dotnet publish -c Release -o ..\WirelessDisplayClientGUI_executable -r linux-x64 --self-contained false
 ```

 On Windows, replace `linux-x64` with `win-x64` and on macOS with `osx-x64`.

-The above command builds a "stand-alone"-Version of the program, which could be copied to another computer.
-If dotnet Core Version 3 is installed on the presentation-computer, then omit the parameters `-r linux-x64` and `--self-contained`.
+The above command builds a "runtime-dependent"-Version of the program, which only runs on the specified platform.
+The "runtime-dependet" version also requires, that dotnet core (version 3.1) is instaled on the computer.

+A "runtime-dependent" version, that runs on every platform (operating-system) can be built, by omitting `-r ...-x64`.
+Of course, the size of the program is much larger.

+A "self-containted" version is built, by setting `--self-contained true`.
+Such a version also contains the used dotnet core framework, so on the target-computer no dotnet-core-framework needs to be installed.
+Self-contained builds only work for the given platform, and consume most disk-size.

 After publishing, the complete program consists of the three folders: